BJL156/2D-OpenGL-Game-Engine/README.md

 # 2D-OpenGL-Game-Engine
-An non-GUI 2D game engine in OpenGL.
+A non-GUI 2D game engine in OpenGL.